aimms/documentation/webui/app-management.rst

 .. important:: Widgets can only be dragged and dropped from the source page's "Widgets on page" section to the destination page's "Widgets on page" section.

-.. note:: Note that the drop location during the **drag-and-drop** operation is marked by a coloured line in the tree.
-The starting poing of such a line (at its left side) indicates the intended location in the tree structure.
+.. note:: Note that the drop location during the **drag-and-drop** operation is marked by a colored line in the tree.
+The starting point of such a line (at its left side) indicates the intended location in the tree structure.
 A red line (see above) indicates that the intended drop location is not allowed, whereas a blue line (see above) indicates that the location is allowed and the node may be dropped there.

 With the introduction of application management features, this way of working not only applies to widget nodes in the tree, but also to page nodes in the tree and it complements the drag-and-drop feature described in the section `Moving a Page <webui-classic-pages.html#moving-a-page>`_.